 And then there are those pictures.
 A Rockwellesque oil painting of Joe DiMaggio showing a young boy how to swing a bat, and a photo of Burris sitting on a dugout bench next to the great Yankee.
 In the kitchen, framed with a thank-you note from George H.W.
 Bush, is a shot of the former Yale first baseman and then U.S. vice president, wearing a Denver Bears uniform and grinning on the bench during an old-timers game in 1984.
 There are pictures of legends—and friends—such as football’s Doak Walker and golf’s Ben Hogan, among many others.
 Given a prime spot in the family room, near the DiMaggio painting, is a black-and-white shot from June 1948.
 Taken at a banquet, it shows the head table, just in front of Tommy Dorsey’s bandstand, where young Burris is leaning over to speak with Babe Ruth a few months before the Sultan of Swat passed away.

-More from our April 2007 Issue
+More from our The Love of the Game Issue

 His slight frame sporting an orange Broncos sweater, wire-rimmed glasses propped slightly askew on his head, Burris gestures with gently trembling hands toward each picture, pausing to give special attention to the ones that show his friend and mentor, Bob Howsam.
 Chuckling frequently, he recounts each story with the humility and delight of someone who still can’t believe his good fortune.
 He’s rubbed elbows or formed friendships with such greats as Lefty Gomez, Carl Hubbell, Rogers Hornsby, Dizzy Dean, Buzzy Bavasi, and Ford Frick.
 But the onetime college dropout and lifetime minor-league executive did his most meaningful work here in Denver, helping Howsam build and sustain a little baseball team that could, keeping local interest in the game chugging along just enough to convince the powers that be that Denver was indeed a major-league city, and perhaps offering a lesson in perseverance to its currently struggling franchise.